grossIt/ChaPaFi/README.md

 The mathematical procedure is described in the article:

-**C. Santus, T. Grossi, L. Romanelli, M. Benedetti, "Efficient procedure for the identification of the Chaboche isotropic-kinematic hardening model parameters based on strain-controlled cycles and asymptotic ratcheting rates", March 2022**
+**C. Santus, T. Grossi, L. Romanelli, M. Pedranz, M. Benedetti, "A computationally fast and accurate procedure for the identification of the Chaboche isotropic-kinematic hardening model parameters based on strain-controlled cycles and asymptotic ratcheting rate", November 2022**

-The article is currently under peer review in an international journal.
-Files will be available once that the article is published.

 Bug reports and suggestions are welcome!
 This software is regularly maintained.